sapper-dragon/remark/README.md

 ## Usage

-This project requires the [@sapper-dragon/trimmings](https://github.com/sapper-dragon/trimmings) lib, so look there first for first instructions, then come back. 💫
+This project requires the [@sapper-dragon/trimmings](https://github.com/sapper-dragon/trimmings) lib, so look there first for instructions, then come back. 💫

-`@sapper-dragon/remark` converts files from an `remark` folder and exports them to importable `*.svelte` files.
+`@sapper-dragon/remark` converts files from an `remark` folder and outputs them to importable `*.svelte` files.

 ### Config